 It is strongly recommended that hunters review the most recent Washington State Migratory Waterfowl and Upland Game Seasons pamphlet to ensure they comply, as there are specific daily regulations.
-Pamphlets are available at any retailer that sells hunting licenses or they can be downloaded from WDFW's website.
+Pamphlets are also available at any retailer that sells hunting licenses.